evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 1. If main/pr-1 succeeds and main/pr-2 fails, only main/pr-1 will be merged.
 *But note that merging main/pr-1 waits for main/pr-2 to fail or for the timeout to be hit, because the "Maximum pull requests to merge" is set to 5.
-That is, GitHub is conceptualing the fundamental unit of work as the merge group, not the PR.*
+That is, GitHub conceptualizes the fundamental unit of work as the merge group, not the PR.*
 2. If main/pr-1 fails and main/pr-2 succeeds, GitHub will remove pr-1 from the
 queue and re-run main/pr-2 (not rebased on pr-1). *This is conceptually similar